 Grounding large language models for enterprises is not the same as retraining the model.
 Instead, you are enhancing its ability to answer questions by giving it access to your data during the response process.
 This happens through techniques like document indexing, vector search, and API calls.

 There are several stages involved in grounding LLM for enterprises.
-Each stage adds a layer of understanding that improves how the model performs in real-world enterprise settings, ensuring LLM and real-world grounding for enterprises.
+Each stage adds a layer of understanding that improves how the model performs in real-world enterprise settings, ensuring LLM and real-world grounding for enterprises, as seen in how large language models transform enterprise workflows.

 How Does LLM Grounding for Enterprises Work?